miruml/docs/api/models/client/docs/ExternalContainerRepository.md

 ### NewExternalContainerRepository

-`func NewExternalContainerRepository(registryUrl string, name string, uri string, type_ ContainerRepositoryType, object string, description NullableString, bytes NullableInt64, ) *ExternalContainerRepository`
+`func NewExternalContainerRepository(object string, registryUrl string, name string, uri string, type_ ContainerRepositoryType, description NullableString, bytes NullableInt64, ) *ExternalContainerRepository`

 NewExternalContainerRepository instantiates a new ExternalContainerRepository object This constructor will assign default values to properties that have it defined,